alanorwick/mosaic/README.md

 |   **User**  |   email, pw   |   Yes   |
 |   **Git/Docker Hubs**   |   identifier, token   |   Yes   |

-The main reason we use a remote backend is that persistent storage on k8s is still relatively hard, so dealing with data  problems on individual users' clusters would be a flustercluck an ops nightmare.
+The main reason we use a remote backend is that persistent storage on k8s is still relatively hard, so dealing with data  problems on individual users' clusters would be a flustercluck of an ops nightmare.

-There are a trillion things in the pipeline, but if you want a 100% self hosted version, vote here.

 # Updating